 Two days of solid hiking left our muscles a little sore and us keen to rethink that whole ‘not a place to relax’ type sentiment.
 Our solution – the Cascades.

 One of Royal Natal National Park’s more relaxed hiking trails, the Cascades is flat and easy walk alongside the Mahai River where bushbuck congregate in the grassy clearings and the delicate arched bridges are straight from a fairy tale.

 We walked only as far as the cascades, but the trail continues on to McKinlay’s Pools for those looking to wander a little further.

-If you’re a bit of a mountain goat and not ready to hang up your hiking boots quite yet, Giant’s Castle Game Reserve to the south and Golden Gate Highlands National Park to the north have plenty more trails, caves, cliffs, waterfalls, wildlife and rock art to explore and experience should you have a few extra weeks up your sleeve.
+If you’re a bit of a mountain goat and not ready to hang up your hiking boots quite yet, Giant’s Castle Game Reserve to the south and Golden Gate Highlands National Park to the north have plenty more hiking trails, caves, cliffs, waterfalls, wildlife and rock art to explore and experience should you have a few extra weeks up your sleeve.
 We definitely wish we had!

 The stunning zigzag road of Sani Pass that leads the way into Lesotho further south is another path that will not disappoint.